Target level of study

 Faculty of Science

-A 3 to 6-month laboratory internship (21 ECTS) designed to immerse you in the world of research and prepare you for your thesis.
+3- to 6-month internship (21 ECTS) in a laboratory with the aim of immersing students in the world of research and preparing them for their thesis.
 This internship can be carried out in a research laboratory in France or abroad.
 It runs from March1 to May 31, when the written report is due.
 An oral defense takes place at the beginning of June.
-The internship can be extended to August 31, in order to go straight on to the thesis.
-Topics cover a wide spectrum, from theoretical physics (cosmology, particle physics and astroparticle physics) to experimental physics (LHC experiments, the search for gravitational waves or dark matter, large-field cosmological surveys, etc.).
+The internship may be extended until August 31 in order to move directly on to the thesis.
+Topics cover a wide spectrum ranging from theoretical physics (cosmology, particle physics, and astroparticle physics) to experimental physics (LHC experiments, search for gravitational waves or dark matter, large-field cosmological surveys, etc.).

 High Energy Astrophysics